 - Exterior latex paint

 With its pitched roof, shingles, and symmetrical front and rear panels, this dog house emulates a classic Colonial-style home.
 Most home improvement centers sell plywood in convenient 4-foot by 4-foot sizes, perfect for even the largest dog house you might want to build.
-You will begin by marking and cutting the front and rear panels since they will define the overall size and shape of the dog house.
+Begin by marking and cutting the front and rear panels since they will define the overall size and shape of the dog house.
 The two side panels, the floor panel, and the roof will correspond to the front and rear panel sizes that you first establish.

 Size Your Dog